-- Australia has pipped America’s early adoption of online retail with average annual sales of 29%.
+- Australia has pipped America’s early adoption of online retail with average annual sales of 29 per cent.

-- The nation’s average annual population growth is 1.6% over the five years to 2018 – double that of America when online sales took off.
+- The nation’s average annual population growth is 1.6 per cent over the five years to 2018 – double that of America when online sales took off.

-- And research released by Cushman and Wakefield on Thursday reveals that the volume of investment in industrial property has increased nationally by 38% to $982 million during the first quarter of 2018.
+- And research released by Cushman and Wakefield on Thursday reveals that the volume of investment in industrial property has increased nationally by 38 per cent to $982 million during the first quarter of 2018.